 Do you dislike the way you smile or have been told you need braces to align your teeth?
 You came to the right place.
-At Galaxy dental, we can help you get an out of the world smile.
+At Galaxy dental, we can help you get an out-of-the-world smile.
 Orthodontic treatment can be an intimidating process so we laid out this extensive guide that could help you finalize your decision.
-Our prices are competitive because we want you to be able to afford it.
-After all, we believe everyone deserves an out of this world smile.
+Our prices are competitive because we want you to be able to afford them.
+After all, we believe everyone deserves an out-of-this-world smile.

 There are several dental issues that braces could fix.
 When you come for a FREE Orthodontic Consultation our dentists in Calgary are highly competent in deciding the best course of action for your specific oral situation.
 If you could relate to one of the following issues, braces might be right for you:

-✓ Overcrowding: teeth that are situated closely to each other; makes cleaning tough and affects the appearance of your smile
+✓ Overcrowding: teeth that are situated close to each other; makes cleaning tough and affects the appearance of your smile

 ✓ Gap Teeth: there is noticeable space between two or more teeth; food can easily get stuck here leading to sore gums or gum disease